Michael Johnson (fighter)

 Michael Julian Johnson (born June 4, 1986) is an American professional mixed martial artist.
-Johnson currently fights in the Lightweight division for the Ultimate Fighting Championship (UFC).
-A professional MMA competitor since 2008, Johnson mostly competed in his regional circuit, before signing onto the Ultimate Fighting Championship to appear on The Ultimate Fighter: Team GSP vs. Team Koscheck, in which he was the runner-up.
+Johnson currently fights in the Lightweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2008, Johnson mostly competed in his regional circuit, before signing onto the Ultimate Fighting Championship to appear on The Ultimate Fighter: Team GSP vs. Team Koscheck, in which he was the runner-up.

 Background

 Johnson was born in St. Louis, Missouri, on June 4, 1986.
 He was raised as the youngest of three siblings.
 Johnson began fighting at the age of 10, after his father's fatal heart attack.
 The incident made Johnson want to exert his anger physically.
 Johnson later said, "I lost something, a huge part of me....Fighting was my way of not dealing with my dad's passing.
 Now that I think of it, of course, it was the wrong thing to do, especially putting all that burden on my mom having to deal with it."
 Athletic, Johnson was a three-sport varsity athlete at Marquette High School in Chesterfield, Missouri.
 Johnson later received a full scholarship to play football at Central Methodist University, but transferred after one year to Meramec Community College, where he was one of the top NJCAA wrestlers in the country.